 5 Stages of Child Development

-The 5 Stages of Child Development are Newborn Development, Infant Development, Toddler Development, Preschooler Development, and School-Age Development.
+What are the 5 Stages of Child Development?
+These are Newborn Development, Infant Development, Toddler Development, Preschooler Development, and School-Age Development.
 Here at KCC, we divide our various classes based on similar stages of child development.

 1. Newborn (0-3 Months)